Airbnb reports huge loss in first time out as public company

 It has also slashed costs and jobs to ride out the pandemic, much like airlines and others in the travel industry.

+The company is counting on adding hosts.
+It believes that people who book long-term rentals will also turn to Airbnb to rent their empty homes.

+For all of 2020, Airbnb lost nearly $4.6 billion including the charge for stock-based compensation.
+That compared with a 2019 loss of $674 million.
+Even as revenue increased, the company also lost money in 2017 and 2018 as it spent heavily on marketing and technology and added new lines to the business.

-Airbnb generated sky-high expectations from investors, which led to a winning debut on the stock market in December, when its shares more than doubled the San Francisco-based company’s target price and gave it a valuation of just over $100 billion.
+Despite the years of losses, Airbnb generated sky-high expectations from investors, which led to a winning debut on the stock market in December, when its shares more than doubled the San Francisco-based company’s target price and gave it a valuation of just over $100 billion.
 At $3.7 billion, it was the biggest U.S. IPO in 2020, according to Renaissance Capital.

-Now investors are turning their attention on what the company says about 2021 and beyond.
-In late January, Airbnb said a survey it commissioned showed that just over half of Americans have already booked a trip or plan to travel this year.

 Airbnb faces challenges, including opposition from hotels.
 Some cities have stepped up restrictions on short-term rentals.
 Critics say Airbnb contributes to higher rents and home prices in some markets.
 Some of the company’s hosts aren’t just sharing their homes, they are turning them into businesses catering to tourists, reducing the supply of housing for local residents, according to some researchers.

 Before the release of financial results, the company’s shares fell 9.1% to close at $182.06.
-They were little changed in after-hours trading.
+They rose about 2% in after-hours trading.